-During the 70s, a majority of the professional photographers opted to use Nikon camera systems.
-This led Nikon to the pinnacle of their success and opened up newer business opportunities.
+During the 70s, a majority of professional photographers opted to use Nikon camera systems.
+This led Nikon to the pinnacle of its success and opened up newer business opportunities.
 Following the footsteps of the pros, many advanced amateur photographers started looking for Nikon camera options that would fit them.
 To tap this market segment, Nikon came out with the Nikon FE in 1978 as a successor to the Nikon EL2.

-The FE features a metal-bladed, vertical travel focal plane shutter that has a shutter range of 8s to 1/1000s, and the Bulb mode.
-Most of the circuitry is mechanical, however certain aspects of the camera are dependent on some electronics.
-Other features of this camera include a flash sync speed of 1/125s, exposure compensation of +/- 2 stops, self timer, aperture-priority mode, double exposure, and depth of field preview.
+The FE features a metal-bladed, vertical-travel focal-plane shutter that has a shutter range of 8s to 1/1000s, and the Bulb mode.
+Most of the circuitry is mechanical, however, certain aspects of the camera are dependent on some electronics.
+Other features of this camera include a flash sync speed of 1/125s, exposure compensation of +/- 2 stops, self-timer, aperture-priority mode, double exposure, and depth of field preview.

 Who is the Nikon FE for?

-And if you’re someone who has a good collection of Nikon lenses, you’ll be happy to know that the Nikon FE is compatible with all of Nikon lenses.
-Of course, you’ll have to sacrifice the autofocus feature in case of autofocus lenses; same with the VR functionality as well.
+And if you’re someone who has a good collection of Nikon lenses, you’ll be happy to know that the Nikon FE is compatible with all Nikon lenses.
+Of course, you’ll have to sacrifice the autofocus feature in the case of autofocus lenses; same with the VR functionality as well.

 With the features that Nikon managed to present in the FE, it is fair to say that the FE is a camera that can be equally handy for professionals and enthusiasts.
 Even beginner photographers who want to start with film photography will find right at home with the Nikon FE.
 No matter what level of photography you’re into, it’s pretty difficult to go wrong with this camera.